 Each day, campers spend time working with their horse to develop their riding and showmanship skills.
 Daily clinics provide campers the opportunity to learn more about a variety of equine topics.
 Other activites included crafts, swimming, recreation, team building activities and a nightly campfire program.
 At the end of the week, campers have the opportunity to showcase their horsemanship skills in our annual horse show.

-This camp is open to registered 4-H members who are 9 years of age (or have completed the 3rd grade) through 21 years of age.
-If space is available after the registration deadline, the camp will be open to non-members.
+This camp is open to children who are 9 years of age (or have completed the 3rd grade) through 21 years of age.
+4-H members and prior campers are given preference.

 Campers are required to bring their own horse and are expected to be responsible for the care of their horse during camp.
 All campers are required to wear a riding helmet with a safety harnesses.